 Oral Cancer Screening

-Regular screening to identify early signs and ensure timely treatment
+Regular screenings help identify early signs of oral cancer and support timely treatment.

 Extra Oral Examination